Retain that Summer Feeling

 Whether we want to admit it or not, it’s that end of summer time; that back to work; roads busier; kids back to school time.
 I’m not sure what your take on all of this is.
 For me, I find myself resisiting the onset of autumn even though I love it.
 I don’t want to give up the sunshine and the more laid back time that I associate with summer.
 I mean I’ve not been on holidays yet.
 I think my difficulty is also due to the fact that I am usually walking in France or Spain at this time of year and the weather is usually good so my summer lasts longer.

-As I was mulling over all of this today, and getting ready to head off to the sun, I was thinking about how we could explore what is best from our summer and then see how we could carry it through to the months ahead.
+As I was mulling over all of this today, I was thinking about how we could explore what is best from our summer and then see how we could carry it through to the months ahead.

 Hopefully we all have memories and perhaps you find yourself going back through these and and reliving all those great times.
 Well how can you make use of those and bring about some changes that would allow you to maximise them?
 How could they still make you feel relaxed and stress free as well as inspired and motivated?

 Think about what you really enjoyed about your holiday or your summer in general.
+I appreciate that holidays were a little different this year but even if you holidayed at home there was hopefully down time and trips away even if only a day at a time.
 Was there anything you did during that time that you could continue to do at home?

 Many people take more exercise on holidays – they swim because they are by the sea or have access to a pool; they try their hand at sailing or some other new sport; they walk or cycle more.
 It would be a shame to lose the momentum you have now built up, so why not start doing some of these regularly?